AB Corp: AB Corp (2001-2025)

 In 2001, ABCL was renamed AB Corp, headed by CEO Ramesh Pulapaka.
-In 2003, Amitabh Bachnan was chairman, while other board directors included Jaya Bachchan and Amar Singh.
+In 2003, Amitabh Bachchan was chairman, while other board directors included Jaya Bachchan and Amar Singh.
 In 2004, AB Corp wiped off its accumulated losses, and over the next six years, was profitable each year.
 AB Corp worked on films such as Viruddh (2005) with Mahesh Manjrekar and Family (2006) with Rajkumar Santoshi.
 From 2006 to late 2007, AB Corp had a year sabbatical in production.
 It then worked with UTV to produce a new film by director Shoojit Sarkar.
 In 2008, P Ramesh was CEO of AB Corp.
 After AB Corp entered into a contract with Reliance BIG Entertainment for Rs 15 billion in June 2008, by 2009, the deal "fizzled out", and AB Corp had contracted with Studio 18.
 In 2008, its filings with the Ministry of Corporate Affairs showed annual profits of Rs 19.26 crore, driven in part by brand endorsements and Bachchan's media appearances.
 In December 2009, the company signed a three-movie contract with Toonz Animation India.
 At the time, Amitabh Bachchan held over 36% of AB Corp's shares.
 Along with his wife Jaya Bachchan and their son Abhishek Bachchan, the family held near 50% of shares.

 In 2008, AB Corp became a producer of Vihir, its first Marathi film.
 The film premiered in 2009 and was more widely released in January 2010.
 Also in 2009, AB Corp was working on the film Paa, directed by R Balakrishnan.
 The first production by Abhishek Bachchan through AB Corp, Paa won four National Film Awards in 2010, which Amitabh Bachchan said was a "godsend" for the company.
 AB Corp and Viacom 18 Motion Pictures produced the film Bbuddah Hoga Tera Baap in 2011, with Amitabh Bachchan as lead actor.
 AB Corp in 2014 was reported to be planning on bidding on kabaddi players in the Kabaddi Premier League.
 In 2015, the company produced Shamitabh under director R. Balki.
 Other recent movies supported by AB Corp include Sarkar 3 (2017) and Ghoomer (2023).
 In 2024, Rajesh Yadav was managing director of AB Corp.